Glezzy/Glezzy/README.md

 - 🤔 I’m looking for help with ideas to buff up my portfolio.
 - 💬 Ask me about anything!
 Love to talk about and learn more from others about code.
 - 📫 How to reach me: gsg@pdx.edu
 - ⚡ Fun fact: I love to run!
-Will be running the St. George Marathon on October 4th, 2020 :)
+Will be running the East Canyon Marathon on September 4th, 2020 :)